Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 In a Nutshell

 I discovered that putting a man-in-the-middle proxy between my Apple TV and the world lets me decrypt HTTPS traffic.
 From there, I can read the Protocol Buffer data Google uses to populate YouTube with ads.
-It is too CPU-intensive to decode Protobuf on the fly, so instead, I found a flaw in the Protobuf format which allows me to reliably change one byte to obliterate ads.
+It is too CPU-intensive to decode Protobuf on the fly, so instead I found a flaw in the YouTube implementation of a Protobuf feature that lets us reliably change one byte to obliterate ads.

-What follows is a reference guide for setting up a bare-metal network router to block malicious ads, obnoxious ads, tracking, clickbait, crypto-jackers, scam popups, Windows spying on you, etc. using blocklists to protect all networked devices.
+What follows is a reference guide for setting up a bare-metal network router to block malicious ads, obnoxious ads, tracking, clickbait, cryptojackers, scam pop-ups, Windows spying on you, and more, using blocklists to protect all networked devices.

-Goal: Let’s build a cryptographically-strong router with FreeBSD and pfSense to completely block YouTube ads using a flaw in the Google Protocol Buffer format to completely block pre-roll, mid-roll, and end-roll YouTube ads on Apple TV and iPhones, network-wide.
+Goal: Let’s build a cryptographically strong router with FreeBSD and pfSense to eliminate YouTube ads by exploiting a feature in the Google Protocol Buffer format—blocking pre-roll, mid-roll, and end-roll ads on Apple TVs and iPhones network-wide.

-Disclaimer: I want to support content creators, so to be fair, after a few months of blocking YouTube ads, I am now paying for YouTube Premium; Just because I can break something, doesn’t mean I need to.
+Disclaimer: I want to support content creators, so after a few months of blocking YouTube ads I started paying for YouTube Premium; just because I can break something doesn’t mean I should.

 Sections